-If the student wishes to appeal the Assistant Director's decision, the student may submit the appeal, in writing, to the Director of Academic Services in the Goode-Pasfield Center for Learning & Teaching.
+If the student wishes to appeal the Assistant Director's decision, the student may submit the appeal, in writing, to the Associate Dean of Academic Affairs & Student Engagement.
 The appeal should be submitted within two weeks of the initial notification.
-The Director of Academic Services will consult with appropriate staff members in rendering a decision.
+The Associate Dean of Academic Affairs & Student Engagement will consult with appropriate staff members in rendering a decision.
 The student will receive a response within two weeks of submission of the appeal.

-If the student is dissatisfied with the decision of the Director of Academic Services, the student may submit a second and final appeal, in writing, to the Vice-President/Dean of the College.
-The appeal should be submitted within two weeks of the Director's response.
+If the student is dissatisfied with the decision of the Associate Dean of Academic Affairs & Student Engagement, the student may submit a second and final appeal, in writing, to the Vice-President/Dean of the College.
+The appeal should be submitted within two weeks of the Associate Dean's response.
 The Vice-President/Dean of the College will consult with appropriate staff members in rendering a decision.
 The decision of the Vice-President/Dean of the College will be final.